kdmukai/waxbadges_creator/README.md

 ### Wait, isn't this private key stuff risky?
 I mean, kinda.
 We're greatly reducing risk by only running this customized javascript on your local computer.
 But anytime you're directly handling a private key you are absolutely in a danger zone.

+You must keep these files secure on your local machine.
+Never upload or host these files on the web!
+The CREATOR tool looks and acts like a normal website, but treat it as if it were an app that is installed on your local machine.
+If anyone else on your team needs access, they'll have to download and customize their own copy.

 A future enhancement will enable an _authorize-in-Scatter_ option.
 This will keep your private key in Scatter (or, even better, in a hardware wallet that's connected to Scatter).
 But as a trade-off you'll have to manually approve every transaction.
 If you're adding 30 achievements to your new ecosystem it's going to be a pain, though hopefully we'll be able to batch transactions to reduce the number of approvals.